Welcome to the USC Center for Diversity and Democracy!

 Our website will link you with a variety of scholarly efforts, past and present courses, and examples of civic engagement which take seriously the interconnectedness of “town and gown.”
 These links will also make clear our strong belief that serious civic engagement also means expanding the diversity of our campus communities, from faculty to students, to make them resemble and emanate more from our surrounding neighborhoods.
 We do not believe one effort can seriously advance without the other, and therefore we have organized around the twin concepts of diversity and democracy.
 We look forward to further connecting with you in the future!

-How can great metropolises trascend the incipient conflicts among their diverse groups and maintain democratic and just communities in which individuals feel a shared citizenship?
+How can great metropolises transcend the conflicts between their diverse groups while strengthening democratic and just communities in their neighborhoods and throughout their cities?

 How will cities rewrite the social contract?
 And what role will urban universities play in this movement toward crafting a new relationship between diversity and democracy?

-The USC Center for Diversity and Democracy will engage these questions through research, teaching, and civic engagement with communities all over the United States and the world.
+The USC Center for Diversity and Democracy engages these questions through research, teaching, and civic engagement with communities all over metropolitan Los Angeles, the United States, and the across world.
 We welcome you to explore the information and networks on this website and get involved in our important work.